eileenh8/2D-Platformer/README.md

 How to play: press A and D to move the character and the Space bar to jump.

+Collect the coins but avoid the spike traps and lava pools!

 ## Implementation

 Built with Godot 4.1